Frequently Asked Questions

-Animal Control will respond to any wildlife call involving an animal that appears to be sick, is threatening, or creates a public safety issue.
+Animal Control will respond to any wildlife call involving an animal that appears to be a public health risk.
+The level of risk will be determined by Animal Control and the caller.
 Officers are not authorized to trap healthy or non-threatening wildlife simply for relocation.

 - It is not an effective solution.
 If you remove one animal from your property another will come to take its place.

 - You will never succeed in eliminating wildlife from your property as long as you have a source of food or shelter.
 Fixing holes, capping chimneys, covering trash cans and removing pet food will eliminate wildlife much more effectively.

 - Trapping is indiscriminate - you may trap your neighbor's cat or another animal unrelated to your nuisance problem.